lucadibello/mininet-yaml/README.md

 ## Introduction

 Mininet-YAML is a powerful tool that simplifies the creation of virtual networks through YAML-configured topologies.
-By defining hosts, routers, and their interfaces in a YAML file, users can deploy complex network topologies within seconds.
+By defining hosts, routers, and their interfaces in a YAML file, users can deploy complex network topologies directly on their machines within seconds.
 This tool integrates with [Mininet](https://mininet.org/) and [Open vSwitch](https://www.openvswitch.org/) to emulate network environments, allowing users to manage virtual nodes with the same granularity as physical hardware.

 ## Features